 R. 39, Exhibit 2: Items 10 & 11 say “Vulcan” for the location when it should say “Arkham,” per R.6.

 Part III, Section D: Brief covers should say "On Writ of Certiorari to the United States Court of Appeals for the Thirteenth Circuit"

 All competition briefs will be emailed to the competitors after the brief submission deadline.

 Rules and Score Sheet

 The 2017 Competition rules can be found here.
-The 2017 Brief Technical Scoring Sheet is not yet available.
+The 2017 Brief Technical Scoring Sheet can be found here.
+The 2017 Brief Substantive Scoring Sheet can be found here.
 Please consult the rules and scoring sheet for brief requirements.